vlad17/runlmc/benchmarks/README.md

 ## All actual benchmarks (everything but lib)

 Each directory contains a `run.sh` file.
-This must be invoked from the respective directrory.
+This must be invoked from the respective directory.
+Each benchmark directory also has a corresponding `out` folder as a subfolder.
+Exceptions include the benchmarks that are auto-run by `asv`, which are located in the `asv` directory.
+Their outputs are at the top-level (postfixed with `-out`) because of `asv` requirements.

 General info: